datalorax/esvis/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Updated the DESCRIPTION file to be more specific, including references to two articles related to the methods.
+* Updated the license to use the CRAN MIT template

 ## Release Summary

 This is the initial CRAN release of esvis, an R package for visualizing and estimating effect sizes.